Evaluation Results

 |

-The gradient of each individual constraint. |
+The gradient of each individual constraint, if present. |

 ropt.results.FunctionEvaluations